Geonkick-Synthesizer/redkite/README.md

 * CMake system, build/install
 * rkpng2c (a tool that converts PNG images to C array encoded in ARGB32)
 * RkTimer (a timer class)
-* Widget continer used for vertical and horizontal layout
+* Widget container used for vertical and horizontal layout

 ### Interface classes